Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: Introduction

 Covariance estimation is a central topic in multivariate analysis.
-In high dimension and proportional number of samples - known as Kolmogorov asymptotics -, the sample covariance behaves badly due to an inherent spectrum deformation.
-This phenomenon is explained by Random Matrix Theory - RMT -, originally by the Marcenko-Pastur theorem \cite{Marcenko1967}.
+In high dimension and proportional number of samples, known as Kolmogorov asymptotics, the sample covariance behaves badly due to an inherent spectrum deformation.
+This phenomenon is explained by Random Matrix Theory (RMT), originally by the Marcenko-Pastur theorem \cite{Marcenko1967}.

-One method to cope with this phenomenon and unbias the sample covariance spectrum is called shrinkage \cite{Ledoit2020a, Clifford2020}: the idea is to shrink each sample covariance eigenvalue by a specific factor to counter the deformation induced by high dimension.
-The idea goes back to Stein, 1956 \cite{Stein1956}.
+One method to cope with this phenomenon and unbias the sample covariance spectrum is called shrinkage \cite{Ledoit2020a, Clifford2020}: the idea is to multiply (to "shrink" in the literature) each sample covariance eigenvalue by a specific factor to counter the deformation induced by high dimension.
+The idea goes back to Stein \cite{Stein1956}.

+Linear shrinkage (where we shrink each eigenvalue by the same constant) was deeply studied, \cite{Ledoit2004, Chen2010, Ikeda2016, Yang2019, Oriol2025} to cite some.
+Then, RMT gave the mathematical tools to understand asymptotically non-linear shrinkage.
+Ledoit and Péché \cite{Ledoit2009} found asymptotic equations for optimal non-linear shrinkage of the sample covariance in the class of rotation-invariant covariance and precision matrix estimators.
+In the case of covariance estimation, the formulas were extended for more general noise models, additive and multiplicative, in \cite{Bun2016}.

+This work opened a way to several methods to estimate those complex non-linear optimal formulas which uses the asymptotic Cauchy-Stieltjes transform of the sample spectrum: estimation through cross-validation \cite{Abadir2011}, methods of moments \cite{Rao2008, Bai2010b, Li2013, Kong2017}, discrete Marcenko-Pastur inversion with QuEST \cite{Karoui2006, Ledoit2015, Ledoit2016}, or kernel density estimation \cite{Ledoit2019, Ledoit2020b} thanks to the theoretical tools on kernel sample covariance spectrum density estimation studied by Jing in 2010 \cite{Jing2010}.
 The applications of those estimators are diverse, and an extensive list was made by Ledoit and Wolf \cite{Ledoit2016} in their literature review.
 We can include new works in it, as climatology \cite{Popov2022}, neuroscience \cite{Honnorat2019}, or sensor monitoring \cite{Steland2018}.

-Linear shrinkage was studied, \cite{Ledoit2004, Chen2010, Ikeda2016} to cite some.
-Then, RMT gave the mathematical tools to understand asymptotically the non-linear shrinkage.
-Ledoit and Péché \cite{Ledoit2009} found asymptotic equations for optimal non-linear shrinkage of the sample covariance in the class of rotation-invariant covariance and precision matrix estimators.

-This work opened a way to several methods to estimate those complex non-linear optimal formulas: estimation through cross-validation \cite{Abadir2011}, discrete Marcenko-Pastur inversion with QuEST \cite{Ledoit2015, Ledoit2016}, or kernel density estimation \cite{Ledoit2019, Ledoit2020b} thanks to the theoretical tools on kernel sample covariance spectrum density estimation studied by Jing in 2010 \cite{Jing2010}.

-These methods focus on the standard sample covariance.
-However, applications in time series such as neurosciences \cite{Honnorat2022}, finance \cite{Bongiorno2023}, suggest that the sample covariance suffers from the non-stationarity of the data.
+More recently, a CLT on non-linear shrinkage formulas was used to design a statistical test on the covariance structure \cite{Bodnar2024}, and a general study on the asymptotic deviation of a larger set of functionals needed for non-linear shrinkage is studied in \cite{Louart2023}.